Connect with others who understand.

 Medically reviewed by Remi A. Kessler, M.D.

-It can be scary when you realize you made a mistake with your medication — a feeling shared by many MyEpilepsyTeam members who have done this.
-One member asked, “I accidentally took double of medicine yesterday.
+It can be scary when you realize you made a mistake with your medication, a feeling shared by many MyEpilepsyTeam members.
+One member asked, “I accidentally took double my medicine yesterday.
 I am waiting for the pharmacy to open.
 Has this happened to anyone else?”
 Another member shared, “I have accidentally done the same thing before.”

 How Can Double Doses Happen?

-One MyEpilepsyTeam member revealed how they accidentally took their medication twice: “I am usually pretty good, but due to special circumstances, I had some pills with me and took those.
+One MyEpilepsyTeam member revealed how this happened to them: “I am usually pretty good, but due to special circumstances, I had some pills with me and took those.
 Then, when I got home, I thought I forgot to take them.”

-As many as 70 percent of people with epilepsy have some degree of cognitive impairment.
-This means your ability to learn, remember, and make decisions may be compromised at certain times.
+In addition, up to 70 percent of people with epilepsy have some degree of cognitive impairment.
+This means your ability to learn, remember, and make decisions may be affected at certain times.

-In addition, any medication that affects your central nervous system, such as an antiepileptic medication, can affect your cognition and alertness.
+Also, any medicine that affects your brain and nerves, like anti-seizure medication, can affect how alert you feel and how well you think.
 Other conditions related to epilepsy, like depression and sleep problems, may also cause memory issues.

 If you take a second dose of your medication, it could result in a life-threatening overdose.
 An overdose happens when you take a toxic amount of medication.

-Importantly, the risk of any serious side effect or life-threatening complication is much higher if you were also using another substance at the same time, such as taking multiple seizure medications or using alcohol or illicit drugs.
+Serious health risks are much higher if you’re also using another substance at the same time, such as taking multiple seizure medications or using alcohol or drugs (even over-the-counter ones).

 • Slurred speech